Our job is self-actualisation. Or is it?

 Some will never go near a counselling team – but you don’t often hear those that don’t complain about the resource spent on those that do.

-I suspect there’s a few reasons for it.
+I suspect there’s a few reasons for that.
 One will be the abject lack of clarity about where the money goes.
 One of the reasons will be that most use some things/services/spaces, and they get that few use all.
 Everyone uses something.

 One of the reasons is likely to be generational – Gen Xers are just more community-minded than is often implied in the individualism of a self-fulfilment model of education where the goal is to “achieve one’s fullest potential” and get a return on investment.